-All MA students must complete the following requirements (4 courses for 12 credit hours):
+All MA students must complete the following requirements (6 courses for 15 credit hours):

-- Sociology 506 Social Justice and Public Policy; - Sociology 521 Sociological Theory; - Sociology 531 Research Methods in Sociology; and

-One Foundations course - choose one from Sociology 504 Foundations in Political Economy, 505 Foundations in Criminology, 507 Foundations in Social Psychology, or 560 Foundations in Environmental Sociology
+- Sociology 506 Social Justice and Public Policy; (2 hours) Sociology 511 Pedagogy and Graduate Instruction (1 hour) - Sociology 521 Sociological Theory; (3 hours) - Sociology 531 Research Methods in Sociology; (3hours) and - Two Courses (Foundations and one other) in one specialty area (Criminology, Environmental Sociology, or Globalization and Political Economy). - Choose one from Sociology 503 Foundations of Environmental Sociology 504 Foundations in Political Economy, 505 Foundations in Criminology, plus one additional course in the same area.

 Students entering the MA program who have not completed at least one undergraduate course in Statistics or its equivalent must take Statistics 531 prior to enrolling in Sociology 531.
 Students may additionally elect to complete requirements for the MA Statistics Minor.
-The requirements are: Statistics 537; Statistics 538; one additional Statistics course; and the service of a Statistics faculty person on the thesis committee.
+A minor in statistics consists of 9 hours of statistics courses.
+See Department of Statistics, Operations and Management Sciences for requirements.

-Although the program offers thesis and non-thesis options, all MA students - particularly those planning to pursue the Ph.D. - are strongly encouraged to follow the thesis option.
+Although the program offers thesis and non-thesis options, all MA students-particularly those planning to pursue the Ph.D.-are strongly encouraged to pursue the thesis option.